 Millennials are disgruntled, and it’s no wonder.
 In 2008 they turned out in record numbers in support of a presidential candidate who used the most leftish-sounding rhetoric of any Democratic candidate since McGovern.
-This president came into office with a seemingly filibuster-proof Democratic majority, by the largest Democratic majority since LBJ beat Goldwater.
-He came into office faced with the biggest meltdown since FDR was inaugurated in 1933, and could have mustered overwhelming support for radical change.
+This president came into office with a seemingly filibuster-proof Democratic Congressional majority, by the largest Democratic electoral margin since LBJ beat Goldwater.
+He came into office faced with the biggest economic meltdown since FDR was inaugurated in 1933, and could have mustered overwhelming support for radical change.
 Instead he governed as a moderate Republican, continuing the Paulson TARP program with a few cosmetic modifications, bailing out the largest “too big to fail” industrial corporation in America, and implementing a national healthcare “reform” first proposed by Richard Nixon and implemented in Massachusetts by Mitt Romney.

 In the meantime, twenty-somethings face a situation much like that of Japan’s “Lost Generation” after the ’90s meltdown.
 About half of recent college graduates are unemployed or underemployed, and a similar portion have moved back in with their parents.